feifanfff/checkout-demo/README.md

   - If payment fields fail to render, check that `Frames` is defined, the containers exist, and no ad/privacy blocker is blocking `cdn.checkout.com`.
 - Wallet test notes:
   - Google Pay runs in TEST mode.
 If availability check is blocked, allow `pay.google.com` and `play.google.com` in your ad/privacy blocker or try an incognito window.
+  - Google Pay requires a secure context.
+Use `http://localhost:3000` (localhost is treated as secure) or serve over HTTPS if accessing from another host.